-We see lots of kitchen trends at HouseLogic, so we know it’s easy to get swept along with what’s in vogue, only to get bummed out by your faddish design choices a few years later.
+We see lots of kitchen trends at HouseLogic, so we know it’s easy to get swept along with what’s in vogue, only to get bummed out by faddish design choices a few years later.
 Thank you -- and damn you -- Pinterest.

 So we’re here to future-proof you from angst by naming the seven definitive kitchen features that will retain their beauty, marketability, and value — all while giving you lasting enjoyment.

-#1: White is the Dominant Color
+#1: White is Still a Popular Color

 - Throughout history, it’s been associated with happiness, purity (think Snow White), and new beginnings.